 Here’s how to pronounce my name

-Themes of Black feminism, Black sexuality studies, pop culture, literary studies, and interrogations of sexual violence connect my research, publications, presentations, and teaching.
+My research, publications, presentations, and teaching are connected by themes of Black feminism, Black sexuality studies, pop culture, literary studies, and interrogations of sexual violence.

-My current research and forthcoming book project, Reconfiguring Effects: Race, Representation, & Sexual Violence, make interventions in the fields of rape crisis feminism and anti-rape activism, Black feminism, literary criticism, trauma studies, and gender studies.
+My forthcoming book project, Reconfigurations: Race, Representation, & Sexual Violence, makes interventions in the fields of rape crisis feminism and anti-rape activism, Black feminism, literary criticism, trauma studies, and gender studies.

 Research Interests: